adireddy/haxe-howler/README.md

 ```haxe
 haxelib install howlerjs
 ```
 <i>Please note that these externs are originally created by [INSWEATER](http://insweater.net/haxe-flavored-howler-js/).
-I only made slight modifications and made it available on haxelib.</i>
+I modified a few things and made it available on haxelib.</i>

 ### Usage ###